-Anemia is easily treatable, however.
+Nutritionists assure that anemia is easily treatable, however.
 Simply including extra dietary iron, B12, and folate can help keep the condition under control.

 Iron-deficiency anemia is the most common, which is why iron is required in larger amounts than B12 and folate.
 Depending on age and sex, recommended daily allowances for iron are:

 - 0-6 months: 0.27mg

 - Males (19-50 years): 8mg

 Dietary iron is present in two forms: Heme iron (found in meat, poultry, and seafood) and Non-heme Iron (found in plant and fortified foods).
 Both can be absorbed by the body, but heme-iron is more effectively utilized.

 All forms of red and white meat are rich in heme iron.
 A single portion of meat or chicken provides nearly 22% of your daily recommended iron intake.

 Liver, and other organ meats like the kidneys, heart, and tongue are also rich, albeit less popular, sources of iron and folate.
 However, they are high in cholesterol and should therefore be avoided by people with cardiovascular conditions.

 While shellfish like shrimp, clams, and oysters are the best marine source of heme iron, fresh tuna, sardines, salmon, and halibut are also excellent iron sources.
 However, canned salmon is high in calcium, which binds with iron to reduce its absorption when consumed simultaneously, and should therefore be avoided.